maretov/frontend-project-46/README.md

 ### Hexlet tests and linter status: [![Actions Status](https://github.com/maretov/frontend-project-46/workflows/hexlet-check/badge.svg)](https://github.com/maretov/frontend-project-46/actions)

-# The second educational project "Brain-games"
+# The second educational project "Difference calculator"

 This repository is the second project in the [Hexlet](hexlet.io) online programming school.
 Is a console utility that compares two files in json or yaml format and outputs the difference in the specified format.